Key Points

 What Gas Furnace Parts Need Regular Inspections and Maintenance?

-During a furnace inspection, some components require extra attention.
-Here are the parts of your furnace you may need to have tuned up or replaced.
+For an in-depth breakdown of what servicing looks like, check out our furnace maintenance guide.
+Keep in mind that some components require extra attention during the process.
+Here are parts of your furnace you may need to have tuned up or replaced during routine maintenance.

 Heat Exchanger